A student loan deal for DACA recipients

 Doing the research

-This year, we ran an auction, making all lenders offer the best deals to our community.
-In the process, we pored over dozens of rate tables, and stayed up all night crunching spreadsheets to map out which lenders offered the most people the best deals.
+This year, we ran an auction, making all lenders offer the best rates to our community.
+In the process, we pored over dozens of rate tables, and stayed up all night crunching spreadsheets to map out which lenders offered the most people the best rates.

 Free for you